Steps to getting a Business Loan

 Although it is reflected by your scores, the length of your credit history is also a consideration for most lenders.
 In addition to the length of your history, this detailed explanation of your credit usage, provided by the credit bureaus and other suppliers, shows everything from the age of accounts to how much of each credit line you’ve used.
 Think of your score as a snapshot of this longer, more comprehensive explanation of how you’ve handled your credit, both business and personal.

 Lenders want to confirm that you have the ability to make periodic payments.
 Your cash flow is a good indication of whether or not your business has the financial ability to make payments on a small business loan.
 Lenders will look at past sales, expenses, and future reporting, too.
 Don’t be surprised if they want to see things like unpaid invoices or an explainer of what your money situation will look like two years from now.

 Time in Business

-Traditional lenders, including banks, credit unions, and the SBA will likely require collateral for most small business loans.
-Whether you agree to allow your business assets to be liquidated in case of non-payment, or you put up your personal property to cover a loan, you’ll get further in the application process if you can guarantee your loan with real, tangible stuff.
-In the truest sense, a unsecured loan doesn’t really exist anymore, but many online lenders will secure your loan with a general UCC lien and a personal guarantee.
+Traditional lenders, including banks, credit unions, as well as those that make SBA loans, will likely require collateral for most small business loans.
+(Note, though, most SBA loans can’t be declined solely because the applicant doesn’t have collateral.)
+Whether you agree to allow your business assets to be liquidated in case of non-payment, or you put up your personal property to cover a loan, you’ll get further in the application process if you can guarantee your loan with real, tangible items.
+In the truest sense, an unsecured loan doesn’t really exist anymore, but many online lenders will secure your loan with a general UCC lien and a personal guarantee.

 Some industries are more difficult to finance than others.
+Industry is usually identified by the SIC or NAICS code.
 While most lenders will offer a loan to any legal, qualified company, some small business lenders have preferences that influence their financing decisions.
 If your business is in a niche such as gambling, adult entertainment, or unproven tech, your options will be more limited than someone in a more widely-accepted field.